Rajpratik71/linux-manPages/cpan5.26-x86_64-linux-gnu.md

        * none noted

 SEE ALSO
        Most behaviour, including environment variables and configuration, comes directly from CPAN.pm.

 SOURCE AVAILABILITY
        This code is in Github in the CPAN.pm repository:

                https://github.com/andk/cpanpm

        The source used to be tracked separately in another GitHub repo, but the canonical source is now in the above repo.

 CREDITS
        Japheth Cleaver added the bits to allow a forced install (-f).

-       Jim Brandt suggest and provided the initial implementation for the up- to-date and Changes features.
+       Jim Brandt suggest and provided the initial implementation for the up-to-date and Changes features.

        Adam Kennedy pointed out that exit() causes problems on Windows where this script ends up with a .bat extension

 AUTHOR
        brian d foy, "<bdfoy@cpan.org>"